 When indicated it involves the administration of immunosuppressive medications.
 BTS divides these into three groups:

 Withdrawal of therapy may be trialled after the threat to organ/life has resolved.
-In those who relapse treatment is re-initiated and further attempts made at withdrawal at 6-12 month intervals.
+In those who relapse treatment is re-initiated and further attempts are made at withdrawal at 6-12 month intervals.

-These are generally considered to be second line agents.
+These are generally considered to be second-line agents.
 Options include methotrexate, azathioprine, leflunomide and mycophenolate They may be used in patients:

-Methotrexate, an antimetabolite, is generally the first choice of the second line agents.
+Methotrexate, an antimetabolite, is generally the first choice of the second-line agents.
 Doses are given weekly alongside folic acid supplementation to reduce the risk of myelosuppression.
 Side effects include the aforementioned myelosuppression, rashes, alopecia and pneumonitis.

 Biologic agents are considered third-line therapy.
 They are indicated after treatment failure and use is directed by specialist tertiary centres.